Melkoroth/ArduinoObserver/README.md

 # ArduinoObserver
-Basic implementation of Observer pattern for Arduino
+Basic implementation of the observer pattern for Arduino